jgomezcl/ServoRACtrl/README.md

 # ServoRACtrl
-A library to control my 5-axis robotic arm made with servos
+A library to control my servo-driven 5-axis robotic arm